latj/hub-spoke-microhack/README.md

 With these pre-requisites in place, we can focus on building the differentiated knowledge in Azure Networking that is required when working with the product, rather than spending hours repeating relatively simple tasks such as setting up Virtual Networks and Virtual Machines.

-At the end of this section your base lab build looks as follows:
+At the end of the pre-requisites your base lab build looks as follows:

 ![image](images/hub-spoke.png)